mickfuzz/phd4/_archive/2025-1-6-Gdps_with_Vignette.md

 As explored in the literature review design stages as a conceptual design tool is common in CS education, e.g. Resnick's creative learning spiral [@resnick_all_2007, p.
 2].
 While I did not ask learners to follow prescribed design stages, in data analysis I created a coding theme based on a design cycle framework: Ask / Imagine, Plan, Create, Test, Improve, Share.
 When coding I observed that naturalistic practice rarely matched the progression of the design cycle.
 The stages were instead fragmented and sometimes happened in parallel.
 In many interactions I observed improvisational approaches which incorporated ideation, planning, implementation and testing in space of a minute or so.
 If I had encouraged participants to follow prescribed design stages this may have restrict this flexibility in practice.
 This concern is echoed in research which critiques a similar, staged approach to creative writing in primary education using a writing cycle approach.  [@kuby_rhizomatic_2016]

-DROP THIS - NOT CLEAR IF NOT REALLY PROPOSED AS A NAVIGATIONAL STRATEGY FOR YOUNG PEOPLE.
 In a closer review of key literature claims of of the value for participants of following design cycles are implied but not supported.
 Instead stages is are proposed as a tool to "discusses strategies for designing new technologies" [@resnick_all_2007, p.
 2].
 The following writing discusses the value of flexible approach to design processes observated in my research.

 ### Discussion on Flexible Design Practices